RadArcadeKid/matchrotate-bl-addon/README.md

 # **Blender Add-on - Match Rotate! (v1.0)**

 - *Quick Update - Fixed critical install issue.
-Those of you that tried to install before this, please re-download the zipped folder and try again*
+Those of you that tried to install before 8/12/2020 12:20, please re-download the zipped folder and try again*

 Match Rotate is a free add-on for Blender that makes your workflow a little easier.
 With this simple addon, you'll be able to rotate any number of selected objects to the exact orientation of the active (last selected) object in the 3D Viewport.